cognitedata/cdf-fabric-replicator/README.md

 `subscriptions` and `data_modeling` configurations are a list, so you can configure multiple data point subscriptions or data modeling spaces to replicate into Fabric.

 ### Remote config
 The [example_config.yaml](example_config.yaml) contains all configuration required to run the replicator.
 Alternatively [config_remote.yaml](build/config_remote.yaml) is provided to point to an Extraction Pipeline within a CDF project that contains the full configuration file.
 This allows a Docker image to be built and deployed with a minimal configuration, and lets you make changes to the full configuration without rebuilding the image.
+[Learn more about configuring extractors remotely](https://docs.cognite.com/cdf/integration/guides/interfaces/configure_integrations).

 ## Running with Poetry